akaalias/algorand-ballet/README.md

 Let me (see below) and we can work on other platforms together!

 ## Footnotes
-- [^1] Jane Jacobs, The Death and Life of Great American Cities, Chapter 1
+- [^1] Jane Jacobs, "The Death and Life of Great American Cities", Chapter 1
 - [^2] https://github.com/akaalias/algorand-ballet
+- [^3] Don Thompson, "The $12 Million Stuffed Shark: The Curious Economics of Contemporary Art"